wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of New solution with Display name, Name, Publisher, and Version filled in.](../media/solution-filled.png)](../media/solution-filled.png#lightbox)

-1. Once you have created your solution, navigate into it by selecting it in the list of solutions.
+1. Once you've created your solution, navigate into it by selecting it in the list of solutions.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Solutions with Collaboration Manager Settings highlighted.](../media/solutions.png)](../media/solutions.png#lightbox)